VGavara/monitoring-plugins/src/check_cisco/check_cisco_fru_fan/README.md

 This plugin checks fans in a CISCO-ENTITY-FRU-CONTROL-MIB compliant device (e.g. Cisco MDS 9000 series).
 It compares the listed fan states with a fan state identifier list defined for each WARNING and CRITICAL state.
 If any state of the fans is in any list, plugin returns the related state and a list with the fans involved or OK if not.

-Plugin can be run in test mode for both checking if device supports this kind of check and showing a present fan list with id,status and description data.
+Plugin can be run in test mode for both checking if device supports this kind of check and showing a present fan list with id, status and description data.

 # STATUS IDENTIFIERS